jirble2/Material-HBC/README.md

 ---

 ## Installation
+You can download the [provided Material-HBC.zip](/Material-HBC.zip) to skip step 1 and 2.
+To manually put it together:
 1. Compress the contents of "dist/theme/" into theme.zip.
 Do **not** include the dist/theme/ folder when compressing!
 2. Place your newly created "theme.zip" along with "dist/meta.xml" and "dist/icon.png" into a single folder, with a name of your choice (I'd recommend something along the lines of "Material-HBC").
 3. Place the folder into the apps directory on your SD card, and install the theme like any other HBC application.